chamer81/docker-minecraft/README.md

 # How to use it:
 1. clone this repo
-2. run updateServer.py to fetch the latest minecraft server and build the docker container.
-3. run the docker container as follows:
+2. run the docker container as follows:

 `docker run -d -p 25565:25565 -v <your minecraft data dir>:/etc/minecraft/data -v <your minecraft backups dir>:/etc/minecraft/backups minecraft:<server version>`

-*Note: the server version is found in the name of the server file that is downloaded by updateServer.py*

 4. Minecraft generates a file called `eula.txt` in the data directory.
 You must edit this file from "false" to "true" to indicate that you accept the eula.
 Then stop and restart the docker image.
-5. If your server version becomes outdated, run the script again to build a new image with the latest version.

 *Note:* if you run this with docker-compose (see the included docker-compose.yml file), the "restart: always" command causes the server to automatically restart when/if it crashes or if you stop it by writing "stop" in the cmdfile.